nanoframework/Samples/samples/Interop/README.md

 Please read this [blog post](https://jsimoesblog.wordpress.com/2018/06/19/interop-in-net-nanoframework/) with a detailed explanation on how to create, build and use an Interop library.

-This sample shows how to set the date and time of the RTC on a target device.

 ## Hardware requirements

-Any hardware device running a nanoFramework image.
+Any hardware device running a .NET nanoFramework image.
+You'll be replacing the existing image with one that includes support for the Interop library.

 ## Related topics